ROLE: UX LEAD / YEAR: 2020 / CLIENT: FORD

 Phase 1 – Discover

-• Understand how drivers perform key tasks currently provided by FT Drive.
+• Understanding how drivers currently use FT Drive.

 User quotesUser quotes